-Participants

-Twenty adults participated in this study.
-They were recruited from the introductory psychology subject pool.
+Participants.
+Twenty adults recruited from the introductory psychology subject pool participated in this study.
 Participants received course credit for their participation.
-The two participants with the highest accuracies received a \$20 bonus.
-Participants were told they would receive a \$20 bonus if they had one of the two highest accuracies to increase their motivation to do well.
+As motivation, participants were told that those who had one of the two highest accuracies would receive a \$20 bonus.